vitalispopoff/Webinar-Tamagotchi/README.md

 The project aim is to refactor, and develop the game from an elementary single-class sketch written on-the-fly by the lecturer, to a bit more sophisticated piece of code presenting more subtle mechanics at the business logic level.

-The main idea, and graphic design - as mentioned above - was provided by Piotr Wrona.
+The main idea - as mentioned above - was provided by Piotr Wrona.
+The graphic design (probably) by Adam Milczarczyk.